SewingBytes/sewingbytes.github.com/about.md

 I'm even in a sewing group with some of the mommies from my wifes mommies group.
 None of the other husbands are manly enough to join in thus far.
-I started this blog at the suggestion of the woman who hosts our sewing group, Trihn.
+I started this blog at the suggestion of the woman who hosts our sewing group, [Trinh](http://sweetcheeksdesigns.blogspot.com/).
 It's a place to catalog and describe the projects I've worked on, and to show off some cool sewing machines as well.
 I hope you enjoy it.